kdsjZh/FishFuzz/README.md

 llvm-15.0.0 (bf7f8d6fa6f460bf0a16ffec319cd71592216bf4)

-For llvm-15, replace the `SanitizerCoveragePCGuard.so.cc` with the aflpp latestest one.
+For llvm-15, dockerfile should replace the `SanitizerCoveragePCGuard.so.cc` with the aflpp latestest one to make sure the compatibility
+(aflpp commit 127c345161769c513275fed9d64de12536ee979d).

 ## fuzzbench support